mbonaddio-sfdc/agent-governor/README.md

 ### Step 4 — Create a Governor configuration record

+Each configuration record is the **control panel for one rollout** — one website, page, or pilot.
+It's where the throttles live: the record decides whether the agent is allowed to appear right now, and its **Governor Key** is what ties it to the wrapper script on your site.
+The wrapper asks the API "is the agent clear to show for *this* key?" on every page load, and this record holds the answer.
+You'll typically create one record per site or rollout you want to govern independently.

 Open the *Agent Governor* app → **Agent Governor Configurations** tab → **New**, then set:

 * **Governor Key** — a short, unique label you choose (e.g. `pilot-v1`, `au-homepage`,